saki4510t/UVCCamera/README.md

 ###2015/07/19
 Add new methods to get/set camera features like brightness, contrast etc.
 Add new method to get supported resolution from camera as json format.

+###2015/08/17
+Add new sample project `USBCameraTest7` to demonstrate how to use two camera at the same time.